-Protected Street - As stated in section 5.2.2, any street that serves a specific strategic major traffic need and therefore needs to be protected from unnecessary excavation and works and providing there is a reasonable alternative route in which undertakers can place the equipment that would otherwise lawfully have been placed in the protected street.
+Protected Street - As stated in section 5.2.2, any street that serves a specific strategic major traffic need and therefore needs to be protected from unnecessary excavation and works and providing there is a reasonable alternative route in which undertakers

+Formatted: Tab stops: 8.7 cm, Left Formatted: Font: Bold can place the equipment that would otherwise lawfully have been placed in the protected street.

 Provisional Advance Authorisation - The early approval of activities in the highway, equivalent to the advance notice given under s 54 of NRSWA.
-See 6.8.1.
+See 6.8.1.10.8.